joseph-liew/Diverse-Assign/README.md

 **Diverse-Assigner** is different from traditional AI approach.
 This yields several advantages.
 - Traditional approach uses Constraint-Satisfaction-Problem (CSP) algorithms.
 - Unlike traditional approach, problem is simplified into a maximum value problem.
-- Our approach: Simulated Annealing, driven by a production-reduction-approach inspired by MAC (Maintaining Arc Consistency) algorithim in CSP.
+- Our approach: Simulated Annealing, driven by a production-reduction-approach inspired by MAC (Maintaining Arc Consistency) algorithm in CSP.
 (See [*Algorithm*](#algo) for more info.)
 - Ordinal/Nominal agnostic: Avoiding CSP, we avoid challenge of dealing with mixtures of ordinal/nominal data types.
 - Other use cases: Ordinal/Nominal agnostic means the programme can be easily used to assign anything into diverse groups.
-For example, grouping agents in combinatorial interaction studties.
+For example, grouping agents in combinatorial interaction studies.
 - Simpler implementation makes it easy to adapt the software to support intuitive UI designs.
 - Efficiency and optimisation might also be better than CSP approach (Needs study to ascertain.)